A PTSD grounding kit is a toolbox of physically tangible resources that can help someone who is experiencing a trauma response.

 Triggering experiences surface emotions, sensations, memories, feelings, etc. that can overwhelm the mind and body.
 Although some of us benefit from journaling these thoughts, for some people it’s important to have access to expressive art supplies to capture these experiences.
 Having an outlet to channel the expression of those surfaced experiences can be deeply therapeutic, and can allow the mind and body to release those held sensations and to ground in the present moment.

-Curated sets of art supplies (like this one on Amazon or this collection offered by a small business on etsy)
+Curated sets of art supplies (like this one at Amazon or this collection offered by a small business on etsy)

 Snacks (crunchy + sour can be extra grounding)